idsc-frazzoli/tensor/README.md

+<a href="https://travis-ci.org/idsc-frazzoli/tensor"><img src="https://travis-ci.org/idsc-frazzoli/tensor.svg?branch=master" alt="Build Status"></a>

 # ch.ethz.idsc.tensor

-<a href="https://travis-ci.org/idsc-frazzoli/tensor"><img src="https://travis-ci.org/idsc-frazzoli/tensor.svg?branch=master" alt="Build Status"></a>

-Library for tensor computations in Java 8.
+Library for tensor computations in Java, version `0.4.9`

-Version `0.4.9`

 The tensor library was developed with the following objectives in mind
 * support for exact precision using integer fractions